 This manual is approved by the monitoring committee of the cooperation programme "Interreg V-A - Estonia-Latvia".
-It provides an overview of the planning and managing of a pre-defined project under priority axis 3, which is selected in the frames of a direct award procedure and is financed by the cooperation programme "Interreg V-A - Estonia-Latvia" (hereinafter also referred to as the 'Estonia-Latvia programme' or the 'programme'.
+It provides an overview of the planning and managing of pre-defined projects under priority axis 2, which are selected in the frames of direct award procedure and are financed by the cooperation programme "Interreg V-A - Estonia-Latvia" (hereinafter also referred to as the 'Estonia-Latvia programme' or the 'programme'.